scarletpeony/bart_large_summarise_SGH/README.md

 ![SGH logo.png](https://s3.amazonaws.com/moonup/production/uploads/1667143139655-631feef1124782a19eff4243.png)

-This model is a fine-tuned version of [facebook/bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) on the None dataset.
+This model is a fine-tuned version of [facebook/bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) on the SGH news articles and summaries dataset.
 It achieves the following results on the evaluation set:
 - Loss: 2.7389
 - Rouge1: 0.5297